 - An approach to good writing style

 - Unnecessary words and (unnecessary) phrases

-- The top ten grammatical mistakes, and how to avoid them

 - Tricks of the trade can make you a pro

 - Writing for your audience

-- Silvia "How to Write a Lot: A Practical Guide to Productive Academic Writing" Chapters 6 and 7 - Gladon et al. "Getting Published in the Life Sciences" Chapter 7 (Developing the Take-Home messages and the Provisional Title), Chapter 8 (Organizing and Outlining Your Manuscript) and Chapters 9 and 10 (Results I and II) - Gopen & Swan article (on Canvas) - Quiz on this reading material will be on Canvas from 8:00 am September 13 to noon September 15
+- Silvia "How to Write a Lot: A Practical Guide to Productive Academic Writing" Chapters 6 and 7 - Gladon et al. "Getting Published in the Life Sciences" Chapter 7 (Developing the Take-Home messages and the Provisional Title), Chapter 8 (Organizing and Outlining Your Manuscript) and Chapters 9 and 10 (Results I and II) - Gopen & Swan article (on Canvas) - Quiz on this reading material will be due at noon September 13

-• Writing Assignment III: Model paper
+• Writing Assignment II: Model paper

 Instructions: Select a paper in your field that you think is an excellent, well written paper.
 It should not be one authored by your advisor.
+It should not be a review paper or "note" paper (a "note" paper is an abbreviated article presenting a small study).
 Write a paragraph explaining why you think it is an excellent, well written paper.
-Cite specific examples.
+Cite at least six examples of specific sentences, paragraphs, tables or figures, and other structural elements that effectively communicated the take-home message.
+For each example, explain why you believe the structural element was effective.

-Writing assignment III format: Double spaced.
-Due at noon on September 8.
-Submit through NMSU email.
+Writing assignment II format: Double spaced.
+Due at noon on September 6.
+Submit to both instructors through NMSU email.

 - Writing Log Assignment: Establish project goals and concrete goals.
 Keep ongoing writing journal entries (for monitoring your progress).
 Your writing log will be discussed during your meeting with instructors in Week 9. - Book Exercises.
-Complete Exercises 2.1, 2.2, 2.3 "Getting Started Exercises" pp 20-22 in Gladon et al. Due at 5:00 pm on September 1.
-Submit through NMSU email.
+Complete Exercises 2.1, 2.2, 2.3 "Getting Started Exercises" pp 20-22 in Gladon et al. Due at 5:00 pm on August 30.
+Submit to both instructors through NMSU email.

-Draft tables and figures.
+Traft tables and figures.
 Prepare drafts for the table(s) and figure(s) that you plan to present in your manuscript.
-Be prepared to share your draft table(s) and figure(s) with the class.
-Due at beginning of class on September 8.
-Submit through NMSU email.
+Be prepared to share yourdraft table(s) and figure(s) with the class.
+Due at beginning of class on September 6.
+Submit to both instructors through NMSU email.

-September 15 & September 22, Weeks 5 and 6
+• September 13 & September 20, Weeks 5 and 6